 Summer in Madrid

-The application deadline has been extended due to popular demand.
-The new deadline for all applications is Monday, April 4, 2016.
+The application deadline for all applications is March 6, 2016.
 Completed early applications have the best chance of securing a spot in the program, securing the first choice of course and securing the best housing options.
-Applications accepted after the final deadline of April 4, 2016, are no longer guaranteed to get first choice in class selection.
+Applications accepted after the deadline of March 6, 2016, are no longer guaranteed to get first choice in class selection.

 Acceptance to the program is based on rolling admissions.
 The program will accept up to 45 students from U.S. law schools.